linagora/openpaas-esn/doc/REST_message.md

 **Status Codes:**

-- 200 Ok.
+- 201 Created.
 With the _id of the new comment.
 - 400 Bad request.
 The current request is missing mandatory parameters
 - 500 Internal server error: there was a problem.